Velvet Chains (band): Formation and first album (2018–2021)

 The band was formed in 2018 in Las Vegas, Nevada by Nils Goldschmidt.
 He recruited the original lineup through an ad he posted on Craigslist.
 Initially the band would play covers at local bars and clubs, however in 2020 Nils decided to transition into an original band.

 The band launched its first album "Icarus" on 24 September 2021.
 It was released with 10 songs, including two singles "Tattooed" and "Strangelove".
 It features guest appearances by guitarist Richard Fortus from Guns N' Roses, and bassist Jeff Rouse and guitarist Mike Squires, both from Duff McKagan's Loaded.
 This album was later taken down by the band in 2023; however 3 songs "Tattooed", "Pass The Disease" & "Wasted" were re-recorded with Ro Viper on vocals and re-uploaded.

 The first single "Tattooed" features special guest appearance of Guns N' Roses guitarist Richard Fortus and it was released in July 2021.

-Current lineup and latest releases (2022–present)
+Morbid Dreams EP and lineup transition (2022–2024 )

 The band launched its second EP "Morbid Dreams" on 21 October 2022.
 It was released with 6 songs, including three singles "Last Drop", "Back On The Train" and "Can't Win".

-In 2024, the band underwent a transition in their lineup, now featuring Ro Viper on vocals, Lahi Cassiano on lead guitar and backing vocals, Jason Hope on drums, Von Boldt on rhythm guitar and backing vocals, and Nils Goldschmidt on bass and backing vocals who is also the only original founding member.
 In 2023 the band released 3 new singles: "I Am The Ocean" produced by Kellen McGregor; "Stuck Against The Wall" produced by Erik Ron; and "Eyes Closed" produced by The Heavy and mixed by Joshua Wilbur.
+"Stuck Against The Wall" reached number 37 on the Billboard Mainstream Rock chart.

+In 2024, the band underwent a transition in their lineup, with Ro Viper joining on vocals, Lahi Cassiano on lead guitar and backing vocals, alongside Jason Hope on drums, Von Boldt on rhythm guitar and backing vocals, and Nils Goldschmidt on bass and backing vocals, who is also the only original founding member.
+The band released the single "Dead Inside" in October 2024, which reached number 22 on the Billboard Mainstream Rock chart and spent 22 weeks in the Top 25.

+Last Rites EP and current lineup (2025–present )

+In 2025, the band underwent another lineup change, with Chaz Terra joining as lead vocalist and Philip Paulsen joining as lead guitarist, replacing Ro Viper and Lahi Cassiano respectively.
+The revitalized lineup debuted with the single "Ghost In The Shell" in May 2025, which reached number 32 on the Billboard Mainstream Rock chart.
+Loudwire listed Velvet Chains as one of the bands to watch in 2026.

+The band released their third EP "Last Rites" on 4 April 2025, followed by additional singles "Sins" and "How The Story Ends" later in the year, the latter reaching number 34 on the Billboard Mainstream Rock chart.

+In early 2026, the band released the single "Hurt Me" in February, followed by "Dead In The Head" in March.
+The band joined the Des Rocs North America Tour 2026 alongside RØMES as support act, playing venues across the United States including stops in Atlanta, Dallas, Houston, Phoenix, Los Angeles, San Francisco, Portland, and Seattle, among others.